stellar/xdrgen/README.md

 are the .x files used for the
 [stellar-core project](https://github.com/stellar/stellar-core).

-Xdrgen presently supports these output languages:  ruby, javacript, java, golang, and elixir:
+Xdrgen presently supports these output languages: ruby, javacript, java, golang, elixir and Python:

 - ruby: complete support
 - javascript: complete support